1/31/2025

 Anders Jernhall

 Correct.
 The result then, of course, it's a very lackluster result, as Henrik already said several times.
-The economics do work up in the middle and the north part of Sweden, but running the sawmill in Östergötland, the county that we have our two sawmills located, it's difficult.
+The economics do work up in the middle and the north part of Sweden, but running a sawmill in Östergötland, the county that we have our two sawmills located, it's difficult.
 It's a challenge.
 Looking year over year, we have the same lack of profit.
 The two years after the two super years, 21, 22, we have seen that all the prices have increased 10%.
 Wood costs have gone up net after income from selling ships and biofuels have gone up a bit more than 200 million sec and have taken away the effect of the rising selling prices.

 speaker